 As always, if you have any questions, comments, or concerns, please feel free to give us a call.

-As always, if you have any questions, comments, or concerns, please feel free to give us call.
+Once again, if you have any questions, comments, or concerns, please feel free to give us a call.